syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Compression.md

 //Set to remove the metadata information. options.RemoveMetadata = true;

-//Assign the compression option to the document loadedDocument.Compress(options);
+//Assign the compression option to the document. loadedDocument.Compress(options);

 //Creating the stream object